 An end user is a person who uses a product or service.
-This individual isn’t necessarily the one who purchases a product but the one who ultimately uses it.
-The term is often used in the technology industry to define the employees of a customer who use products or services.
+This individual isn't necessarily the one who purchases a product but the one who ultimately uses it.
+The term is often used in the technology industry to define a customer's employees who use certain products or services.

-In this article, we’ll make the difference between a customer and an end user clear, review several types of end users, and get to know how to improve the end user experience.
+In this article, we'll make the difference between a customer and an end user clear, review several types of end users, and learn how to improve the end user experience.

 What is the difference between a customer and an end user?

-Very often these two terms are perceived as the same yet they aren’t.
-Let’s review each to understand the key difference.
+These two terms are often perceived as the same, yet they aren't.
+Let's review each of them to understand the key difference.

 A customer is a person or a company that buys a product or service from an individual or a brand.
-Customers play a great role in the selling process and growth of various businesses.
-Firms compete with each other, offer new high-quality products, reduce prices just to increase customer base.
-For example, when you go to the supermarket and purchase some fruits and eat them, it means that you are a customer.
+Customers play a significant role in the selling process and growth of various businesses.
+Firms compete with each other, offer new high-quality products, and reduce prices just to increase their customer base.
+For example, when you go to a supermarket, purchase some fruits, and eat them, it means that you are a customer.

 An end user is a person who uses a product or service.
-This individual shouldn’t necessarily be a buyer of the product to consume it.
-You can often hear this term in talks about the technology industry.
-End user refers to an individual who uses the product.
+This individual shouldn't necessarily be a buyer of the product to consume it.
 Say, you work in a marketing agency.
-To do your job you are provided with the necessary devices such as a laptop, smartphone, earphones, etc. In this situation, you are an end user.
+You are provided with the necessary devices, such as a laptop, smartphone, or earphones to do your job.
+In this situation, you are an end user.

-Simply put, the main difference between these terms is that a customer purchases and consumes a certain product while an end user only uses it.
-So, now when the main difference is clear, let’s walk you through the types of end users.
+Simply put, the main difference between these terms is that a customer purchases and consumes a particular product, while an end user only uses it.
+Now when the main difference is clear, let's walk you through the types of end users.

 There are different types of end users.
 They can be individuals, entrepreneurs, or companies.
 Graphic designers create company logos, websites, graphics, and layouts for product installations by using laptops and other additional devices of their employers.
-Secondary marketing research companies conduct surveys and obtain results and then sell them to business customers who use the information to their benefit.
+Secondary marketing research companies conduct surveys, obtain results, and then sell them to their business customers who use this information to their benefit.

 Now that you are acquainted with the types, it's time to figure out how to improve the end user experience with our tips.